Greek state minister says fresh creditor demands 'absurd'

 The deal must be passed in parliament by Tuesday, when a 1.6 billion euro payment to the IMF falls due.

-State Minister Alekos Flabouraris, considered close to Tsipras, told Syriza's political committee that the government wanted an "honorable deal that would hit high incomes rather than the poor", the official said.
+State Minister Alekos Flabouraris, considered close to Tsipras, told Syriza's political committee that the government wanted an "honourable deal that would hit high incomes rather than the poor", the official said.

 (Reporting by Karolina Tagaris; writing by James Mackenzie, editing by Deepa Babington)